NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

-position for every feature being matched in two or more images, and the mean absolute residuals (that is, reprojection errors, :numref:`bundle_adjustment`) for each position, before the first optimization pass and after the last optimization pass.
+position for every feature being matched in two or more images, and the mean absolute residuals (that is, reprojection errors, :numref:`bundle_adjustment`) for each position, before the first and after the last optimization pass.
 The files are named

 ::